Gente de razón: In Spanish America

 Since the sixteenth century the Laws of the Indies categorized Indians as minors under the protection of the Crown (cf. Dhimmi status in the Ottoman legal system).
-Slaves, and by extension all Blacks, were also legally deemed not to belong to the gente de razón.
+Slaves were also legally deemed not to belong to the gente de razón.
 These groups were also excluded from the priesthood for most of the colonial period.

 In frontier regions such as Chile, Río de la Plata or the Provincias Internas, the category of gente de razón gained additional importance and it was interpreted differently than in the areas with a longer Spanish presence.
 Since the term was used to distinguish between acculturated people who lived in Spanish settlements (the repúblicas de españoles) from the gente sin razón ("people without reason"), or Natives who had not accepted Spanish rule or who lived on missions, it often included acculturated people who normally might not have been included.
 These areas were settled by Hispanized Indians from the older areas of Spanish settlement, Mulattos, Blacks and Mestizos, all who usually became gente de razón.
 Because of this, in the frontier areas mixed-race people had a greater chance of social mobility, and their descendants often became the elites of the region.